 Ensure every section of the application form is completed.
 Complete the application form in English.
-Attach evidence of: Project Costings - Template available on GrantsConnect.
-Letter/s of Support from employers - guaranteed employment or in principle support from employers to work with service providers to secure employment opportunities for job seekers.
-If applying under the SBT stream, you must attach letter/s or evidence of support that demonstrate partnerships with host schools.
-Letter/s of support from relevant Indigenous Organisations/stakeholders.
-Recent Annual Financial Statement.

-This evidence should demonstrate the following:

-- need for the project; - information about current or emerging employment opportunities including the type and number of positions and tenure of employment; - any opportunities for future training or skills development and career progression; - support from local Indigenous communities; and - support from local industries.
+Attach evidence of: Project Plan and Cost Template - the template is available at NIAA's website; letter/s of Support from employers or contact details of employers who expressed in principle agreement to participate in the program (if applicable); letter/s of support from relevant Indigenous Organisations/stakeholders that were consulted or participated in the planning and design of the project (if requested by Regional Office); andrecent audited Annual Financial Statement.
+This evidence should demonstrate the following: need for the project; community involvement in the project; any opportunities to support the needs Indigenous job seekers in a COVID-19 environment; and support from local Indigenous communities; and support from local industries.
 Complete the 'Declaration' section of the application form.
 Ensure all fields are completed including the checkboxes.
 If completing the form online, instead of signing the document, the applicant, or person authorised to act on behalf of the applicant, should type their full name in the field.